-Organization and Role in Future Evamples of Dast and On Organization and Program Mission and Scope Restoration Efforts Examples of Past and On- Going Restoration Projects Backyard Habitat Grants (Stream and Shoreline restoration funds for communities and individuals) Lead Entity for Salmon Recovery (WA State Recreation and Conservation Office (RCO)) 3 yr.
-Work Plan for Salmon Recovery watersheds/shoreline reaches to receive Backyard Habitat Grant Continued coordination of salmon and ecosystem recovery Thurston Co.
+Organization and Mission and Coops Role in Future Examples of Past and On- Program Mission and Scope Restoration Efforts Going Restoration Projects Rain Garden Program Backyard Habitat Grants (Stream and Shoreline restoration funds for communities and individuals) Lead Entity for Salmon Recovery (WA State Recreation and Conservation Office (RCO)) 3 yr.
+Work Plan for Salmon Recovery Plans and assistance with rain gardens Work with restoration partners to prioritize watersheds/shoreline reaches to receive Backyard Habitat Grant Continued coordination of salmon and ecosystem recovery Invasive species removal; restoration of stream channels Backyard Habitat Grant Implementation Thurston Co.
 Parks and Recreation Department Providing quality-of-life enhancing opportunities through the management of natural areas and specialized facilities, fostering community stewardship, and offering an outstanding service-oriented environment Develop better coordination among CPED, Parks and land trust organizations to facilitate the planning, purchase and stewardship of lands for conservation Continue to support the restoration and protection priorities on TC Parks lands Partner on conservation acquisitions Provided support for restoration projects on public lands, including demonstration sites for LID and bulkhead removal Washington State Parks To be premier destinations of uncommon quality, including state and regionally significant natural, cultural, historical and recreational resources that are outstanding for the experience, health, enjoyment and learning of all people.
 Provide public lands as demonstration sites for LID, bulkhead removal or alternative restoration or mitigation techniques for overwater structures Implement restoration and conservation measures as outlined in official Park Plans Restoration demonstration projects on public lands WSU Thurston Extension Beach Watchers- work to improve, maintain and protect a thriving Puget Sound ecosystem through education, community outreach, stewardship, and research Stream Stewards- training volunteers to work on upland and stream riparian restoration projects Noxious Weed Control Program- to educate county residents, property owners and managers to be responsible stewards of the land and resources of Thurston County by protecting and preserving all lands and natural resources of the county from the degrading impact of invasive noxious weeds.
 Forest Stewardship- an educational program for private non-industrial forest land owners.
 Property owners with 5 acres or more of forested property are eligible to enroll their property with the Washington State Department of Natural Resources Forest Stewardship Program.
-Partner with other entities working on restoration projects to provide public education and guidance Provide an educated volunteer base for restoration project managers to draw from Provide technical and professional expertise to entities conducting restoration projects for watersheds or drift cells Utilize the forest stewardship program to approach priority forested shoreline reaches Beach Watchers-over 6,000 hrs. of volunteer service each year for shoreline education, outreach and research Noxious Weed Program- prevention, education and technical assistance; grant implementation for Knotweed Removal Stream Stewards- provided educational workshop, WaterCourses; Salmon Stewards Forest Stewardship- Planning courses University of Washington Sea Grant Research and Education Assist with/ implement shoreline landowner and professional workshops and training Interpretive signs Workshops for the public and professionals Aquatic Invasive Species outreach and research Geoduck Aquaculture research
+Partner with other entities working on restoration projects to provide public education and guidance Provide an educated volunteer base for restoration project managers to draw from Provide technical and professional expertise to entities conducting restoration projects for watersheds or drift cells Utilize the forest stewardship program to approach priority forested shoreline reaches Beach Watchers-over 6,000 hrs. of volunteer service each year for shoreline education, outreach and research Noxious Weed Program- prevention, education and technical assistance; grant implementation for Knotweed Removal Stream Stewards- provided educational workshop, WaterCourses; Salmon Stewards Forest Stewardship- Planning courses University of Washington Sea Grant Research and Education Assist with/ implement shoreline landowner and Interpretive signs Workshops for the public and professionals